usecasepod/usecasepod.github.io/_posts/blog-posts/2020-05-24-mvu-composition.markdown

 Now this is clearly a work in progress, but I wanted to map out where I'm heading while simultaneously getting the most simple case working first.
 There are three novel things that are happening here.
 The first is that part of the Model for this module is a list of models from the `VehicleItem` module.
 Model, module, model, module... bleh.

-Anyway, the second is in the update.
-You'll notice the arguments for the `Modified` case are `pos` (an integer representing the position of the requested item in the array) and `itemMessage` which is of type `VehicleItem.Msg`.
+Anyway, the second is in `update`.
+You'll notice the arguments for the `Modified` case are `pos` (an integer representing the position of the requested item in the array - aka its index) and `itemMessage` which is of type `VehicleItem.Msg`.
 Those arguments are then used to update the model that matches the correct position using `VehicleItem.update`.
-So all we're doing is routing the message back to the appropriate update function.
+So all we're doing is routing the message back to the appropriate update function so that the result is a list of updated `VehicleItem.Model`s.
 And since our `update` functions are pure, we don't need a specific instance of anything, just pass the model and the message and the result will be the updated model.

 The last novel thing is in (you guessed it) the view.
 We get a list of items by mapping the List of `VehicleItem.Model` in our model to a list of Stack Layout Views via the `VehicleItem.view` function.
 There's something really interesting that we're doing here that makes this work.
 We're hijacking the `dispatch` function so that the `Modified` message gets sent instead.
 Its then up to our `Modified` message to update the appropriate item (using `VehicleItem.update` as we previously saw).